If you’re a long-time reader of Never Ending Footsteps, you’ll already know that Dubrovnik holds a special place in my heart.

 As you wander down the happening Stradun, you may notice the residential buildings being symmetrical.
 Anyone of us with even slight OCD will love how each door and window in the street is perfectly in line with the other.
 After enjoying a smooth espresso, hit up the War Photo Limited museum.

-Sit in Loggia Square
+People-Watch in Loggia Square

 Like the Stradun, a great way to capture life in Dubrovnik is to find a comfy spot in Loggia Square and watch the world go by.
 In the northern section of the Old City, the square is home to some of the most historic and iconic buildings in Dubrovnik.